-What is a late imperial Chinese person in relation to his/her body, the material world, and different conflicts in society?
+What is a person in relation to his/her body, the material world, and different conflicts in society?
 As a scholar, I address this central question through studying Chinese literature and culture, especially literary representations of personhood, prints and performances of drama, the gender dimension of writing, and writing as social and political practices.
 My research projects involve various types of materials––dramas, novels, poetry, historical documents, and visual representations.
 Throughout my research, I maintain a threefold approach to literature: identifying meaningful textual details, examining the material and social production of literary works, and interpreting literature through critical questions informed by both Chinese and Western traditions.

-- Exile to the Stage: Costuming and Personhood in Early Qing Drama (under contract)
+- Exile to the Stage: Costuming and Personhood in Early Qing Drama (forthcoming at Columbia University Press)